 In a world where everything is quantified and measured, and business decisions are based on data, you can’t risk trying to guess what your stakeholders want.
-It can be expensive and damaging to make a mistake because you relied on your teams’ most probably accurate but potentially faulty intuition.
+It can be expensive and damaging to make a mistake because you relied on your teams’ intuition.

-Understanding how and why you’ve been specifically chosen to provide a service, satisfy a desire, create the greatest product or software is the key to bringing out the best of your company and creating strategies that communicate effectively with your consumer.
+Understanding how and why you’ve been specifically chosen to provide a service, satisfy a desire or create the greatest product is the key to bringing out the best in your company and creating strategies that communicate effectively with your consumer.

-Rather than isolating the consumer as an anonymous figure to be researched, proded and analysed, we want you to start putting the consumer’s voice where it belongs: at the centre of your choices.
-We realise that all sounds very good and well, but what does that mean exactly?
-Bringing a “volunteer-customer” to every team in order to have a say in all the decisions they make?
+Rather than considering the consumer as an anonymous figure to be researched, proded and analysed, we want you to start putting the consumer’s voice where it belongs: at the centre of your decisions.
+We realise that this all sounds good and well, but what exactly does it mean?

 1. Which new product should we launch?

 A large food and beverage company didn’t have time to consider which product idea among 5 different ones would be worth developing into a successful product.
 They asked 300 consumers in real-time to evaluate each idea and answer questions such as: “What do you like about this product?
 What makes you want to purchase it?
 What would you change if given the opportunity?.
 Finally, they were asked to choose the option they liked the most out of the 5, which gave the company the insights they needed to start developing a new product.

 2. Is our packaging communicating what we want it to?